nmdp-bioinformatics/phycus/README.md

 ### Run the application

 #### Special step on windows
-On Windows, you need to change `src/main/resources/application.properties` and replace `localhost` with the IP of your docker machine, then recompile.
+On Windows, you need to start the server using the IP address Docker has assigned.
 Use `docker-machine ip` to retrieve it.
+You'll use it to replace `localhost` in `jdbc:mysql://localhost:3306/hfcusdb` when you start your server.
+(See the command below.)

 #### Starting the application